SystemsApproach/ops/provision.rst

   addresses.

-These are all manual configuration steps, requiring either console access or entering information into device web interface, such that any subsequent configuration steps can be both fully automated and resilient.
+These are all manual configuration steps, requiring either console access or entering information into a device web interface, such that any subsequent configuration steps can be both fully automated and resilient.
 Note that while these steps cannot be automated away, they do not necessarily have to be performed in the field; hardware shipped